-What Can a Handyman Do in Boise City, Idaho?
+What Can a Handyman Do Without a License in Boise City, Idaho?

 Idaho does not have a single statewide “general contractor license” for typical handyman/general contracting work, but it DOES require most construction contractors to register with the Idaho Contractors Board and carry minimum liability insurance.
 In Boise City (Ada County), you should also expect city licensing/registration and building permits for many jobs even if you are a “handyman.”
 Separate STATE licenses are required for electrical, plumbing, HVAC/refrigeration, and certain public-works construction categories.